 The best garden shedders of 2022 aren't ideal for disposing of bodies, no matter what the movies might make you think.
-But they're really great at getting rid of other things taking up space, such as cuttings and thick branches up to 45mm in diameter.
+But they're really great at getting rid of other things that are taking up space, like cuttings and thick branches up to 45mm in diameter.

-For this guide we've called in a cluster of well-received domestic models and put them through their paces using a variety of pruned vegetation.
-We promise that no people were harmed in the preparation of our best shredders guide.
+In this guide, we've called in a cluster of well-received domestic models and put them through their paces using a variety of pruned vegetation.
+From compost-friendly models to powerful and aggressive machines, we've found the best of the best garden shredders that fit all budgets and garden types.

 The Cobra QS2500 is our favourite garden shredder for performance, low noise level and price.
-Similar in both design and function to the popular Bosch AXT 25 TC, this drum shredder impresses in a number of ways but mostly for price.
-Also, because it’s British, a huge range of individual spare parts are readily available online.
+Similar in both design and function to the popular Bosch AXT 25 TC, this drum shredder impresses in a number of ways but mostly on price.

 Being of the drum variety, the Cobra is exceptionally quiet in operation – in fact it makes less noise than a cordless lawnmower.
 Its drum simply churns continuously, chucking the remnants of bushes and trees into its ample 50-litre collection box.